tungt84/mod_auth_mellon/README.md

 ## Reporting security vulnerabilities

-For reporting security vulnerabilities in mod_auth_mellon, please contact the maintainer directly at the following email address:
+For reporting security vulnerabilities in mod_auth_mellon, please contact the maintainers directly at the following email address:

-  olav.morken@uninett.no
+  jhrozek@redhat.com
+  simo@redhat.com

 This allows us to coordinate the disclosure of the vulnerability with the fixes for the vulnerability.